JiveshDhakate/Procure-Sense-RAG/README.md

 ## 2. System Architecture and Data Flow

-The Spear RAG system follows a clean, modular architecture with a multi-agent pipeline for processing supplier quotations.
+The Procure Sense RAG system follows a clean, modular architecture with a multi-agent pipeline for processing supplier quotations.

 ---